aws-samples/aws-eks-samples/examples/kubernetes/how-to-dr-multi-account/readme.md

 # Multi-Account Disaster recovery of EBS volume mounted as PVC in AWS EKS Cluster

+A tutorial on how to Backup and Restore PVC EBS Volume between EKS Clusters in different AWS Accounts.

 ```
 Source Account: EKS Cluster 1.21 (In-tree) ----> Destination Account: EKS Cluster 1.20 (CSI driver)
 ```